 Shannon Hutcheson grew up in a working-class Texas family — her father worked for the post office, her uncle built cars for General Motors, and her grandfather sewed mattresses for Simmons Mattress.
 Her mother ultimately became a public school teacher.

-Through work-study grants and scholarships, Shannon graduated from Austin College with Departmental Honors.
+Through loans, work-study grants and scholarships, Shannon graduated from Austin College with Departmental Honors.
 She then went to the University of Texas School of Law, graduating in 1996 in the top 10% of her class.
 The following year, Shannon married her husband, Mark, who is also an attorney, and proudly served for 8 years in the United States Marine Corps Reserves.

 For almost ten years, Shannon has done legal work for Planned Parenthood of Greater Texas.
 As someone who relied on Planned Parenthood for her own healthcare, Shannon recognizes the vital role that Planned Parenthood plays in providing trusted, preventive healthcare to thousands of Texans, helping them to lead healthy and productive lives.

 She served on the Board of Austin Children’s Shelter, helping oversee its merger with SafePlace to form The SAFE Alliance.
 Shannon continued to serve on the Board of SAFE, which provides holistic support services to survivors of child abuse, domestic violence, sex trafficking, and sexual assault, and she was a founding member of Women of Hope, a women’s organization focused on fundraising for SAFE.

 Today, Shannon is running for Congress in the 10th Congressional District to fight for working Texas families.
 Now more than ever we need to elect leaders who are accessible, accountable and transparent; leaders who will achieve concrete results for us — ensuring everyone has access to affordable, quality healthcare, providing our children with a good education without crushing debt, and creating economic opportunity for everyone, not just the wealthy.